microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

         ```

 - Setup az cli
-    - Run follwoing command from the Termianl
+    - Run the following command from the Terminal

         ```bash
         az login